 How much do Bahamas mission trips cost?

-The cost for this mission trip in 2021 is $799/person.
+The cost for this mission trip in 2023 is $825/person.
 This includes all lodging, food, ground transportation, staffing, and trip-related expenses.
 Note that all construction projects are generally provided at no cost to families.
 Your fees help cover this blessing for homeowners.

 What will volunteers do on a Bahamas mission trip?

-Ministry in the Bahamas is specifically focused on home repair and clean up after the devastation caused by Hurricane Dorian, but along the way, you'll have meaningful opportunities to spend time with residents and community leaders as they seek to discern what's next for their city.
+Ministry in the Bahamas is specifically focused on home rebuilding/repair after the devastation caused by Hurricane Dorian.
+Along the way, you will have opportunities to spend meaningful time with residents and community leaders as they seek to discern what's next for their city.

 Will we work with children in the Bahamas?